Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Numerical Results

 where $\widehat{F}$ is the estimated reconstruction of $F$.
-The near-field reconstructions are accurate to around 50 dB for all methods except the Padded WD CS method.
-However, for the RGSF CS and Padded FFT methods, we see a slight decline in accuracy as we approach $R^\mrm{c}$.
+From $\theta = -\pi/2$ to $\theta = \pi/2$, the near-field reconstructions are accurate to around 50 dB for all methods except the Padded WD CS method.
+However, for the RGSF CS and Padded FFT methods, we see a decline in accuracy beyond this range; the relative error increases to near 0 dB in $R^{\mrm{c}}$.
 This is expected since the RGSF reconstruction lacks several functions concentrated on $R^\mrm{c}$ and the padded FFT has zeros inserted in this region.
 The far-field reconstructions are similar to those of the near field.

 We now compare the reconstruction methods when a much larger portion of $\mrm{SO}(3)$ is inaccessible.
 In particular, we select $\Theta_2=\pi/2$ and $\lambda_c = 0.05$.
 The near-field and far-field reconstructions are shown in \Cref{fig:nf_pi2,fig:ff_pi2}, respectively.
+Recall that with such a restriction on $R$, we only expect accurate field reconstructions within $R$.
 For this case of $R$ and $\lambda_c$, we see that the near-field reconstructions for all but the Padded WD CS methods are accurate in nearly all of $R$, with deterioration near the edges of $R$.
 The far field shows a similar behavior, with the degradation occurring slightly more rapidly.
-In $R^\mrm{c}$ we see that the Dropped WD CS method overestimates the field by a large margin.
+In $R^\mrm{c}$ we see that the Dropped WD CS method overestimates the field by a large margin while the other methods have field values near zero as expected.